Financial review for current quarter and financial year to date

 Property development

-The property development segment reported a lower revenue of RM9.465 million for the current quarter as compared to RM47.457 million in the preceding year corresponding quarter.
-Similarly, the segment's result has declined from a profit of RM4.847 million in 2Q 2023 to a profit of RM2.674 million in 2Q 2024.
-This is primarily attributed to lower sales concluded from the balance of units in EkoCheras during the current quarter.
-With the limited sales units available, the company is preparing for the launching of EkoTitiwangsa to kick start our new property development.
+The property development segment reported a lower revenue of RM7.761 million for the current quarter, compared to RM9.465 million in the corresponding quarter of the previous year.
+Similarly, the segment's profit declined from RM2.344 million in 2Q 2024 to RM0.248 million in 2Q 2025.
+This decrease is mainly due to fewer sales of the remaining units in EkoCheras during the current quarter.
+With limited units available for sale, the Group launched a new development, EkoTitiwangsa, in February 2025, with the goal of driving improved performance in the property development segment.

 Toll operations